sapienzaapps/galileo-terremoti/README.md

 If you want upload sketch to Arduino Galileo, you can use `make gen1upload` or `make gen2upload`.
 Note that by default Arduino tools will try to upload to `/dev/ttyACM0`: if your Galileo is on a different port, set `$ARDUINODEV` environment variable.

+# How to compile using CLion (Linux-only)

+To use CLion you should have an environment variable named `$ARDUINOIDE` pointing to Arduino Galileo IDE root directory (eg. the directory which contains "arduino" IDE executable).

+For example:

+	# export ARDUINOIDE=/home/bob/arduino-galileo-ide/
+	# cd clion-1.0.4/bin/
+	# ./clion.sh

+(alternatively you can add `export` command to `.bashrc` or directly into `/etc/environment`)

 # How to make Arduino Galileo SD Image (Linux-only)